 Recent updates to import conditions for Norfolk Island

-The Department of Agriculture has strengthened import conditions for bee products (including honey), mineral and metal ores, rocks and sand that are destined to be brought or imported into Norfolk Island.
+The Department of Agriculture, Water and the Environment has strengthened import conditions for bee products (including honey), mineral and metal ores, rocks and sand that are destined to be brought or imported into Norfolk Island.
 More information about the conditions is available on our webpage or via the industry advice notice.

 A highly contagious virus that affects chickens, infectious bursal disease virus (IBDV), has been detected in New Zealand resulting in restricted chicken product imports from New Zealand to Norfolk Island.
 Importers and residents who bring chicken products into Norfolk Island from New Zealand are advised to read the industry advice notice.